DZD-eV-Diabetes-Research/redcap-docker/README.md

 The container ships with several hardening defaults:

 - **Read-only webroot** — the `www-data` process cannot write PHP files into the webroot, closing off the main vector for persistent backdoor injection.
 REDCap's built-in browser-based upgrade ("Easy Upgrade") is **disabled by default** for this reason.
 The container's own `redcap-upgrade` command and `REDCAP_AUTO_UPGRADE` are unaffected and remain the recommended upgrade path.
+For the same reason, **REDCap's web UI external-module installer (Repo download / ZIP upload) does not work** under the hardened webroot — use [Module Provisioning](#module-provisioning) instead (or set `REDCAP_EASY_UPGRADE_ENABLE=true` to re-enable the web UI, not recommended for production).
 - **HTTP security headers** — `X-Frame-Options`, `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy` — sent on every response.
 - **PHP hardening** — `expose_php = Off`, `display_errors = Off`.
 - **Docker Secrets support** — sensitive variables (`DB_PASSWORD`, `DB_SALT`, `REDCAP_COMMUNITY_PASSWORD`) can be loaded from files via `_FILE` variants to avoid plaintext env vars.